| Medical

 only over time will the full ramifications of either

+of these agents be fully evident.
 Many hair transplant surgeons find Propecia to be an

 excellent adjunctive medication, for several reasons: